cloudflare/cloudflare-docs/products/zaraz/src/content/reference/triggers.md

 </TableWrap>

-To improve the performance of the web page, you can limit a Timer trigger to a specific URL, by combining it with a Match rule.
+To improve the performance of a web page, you can limit a Timer trigger to a specific URL, by combining it with a Match rule.
 For example, to set up a timer on a specific page you can set up the following rules in a trigger:

 <TableWrap>